opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 * Select project you want to start in *Package Explorer* and just press **Ctrl + F11** or select option **Run** > **Run** from main menu, or click **Run** button on the toolbar.

+  .. note:: Android Emulator can take several minutes to start.
+So, please, be patient.

 * On the first run Eclipse will ask you how to run your application: